TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/forms_advanced.md

 We'll do a broad overview of the process here:

-1. You will need to prepare the User model so that it knows to create one or more ShippingAddress objects if it receives their attributes when creating a normal User.
-This is done by adding a method to your User model called `#accepts_nested_attributes_for` which accepts the name of an association, e.g:
+<span id='model-knowledge-check'>1.
+You will need to prepare the User model so that it knows to create one or more ShippingAddress objects if it receives their attributes when creating a normal User.
+This is done by adding a method to your User model called `#accepts_nested_attributes_for` which accepts the name of an association, e.g:<span>

 ~~~ruby
   # app/models/user.rb